-This lovely light cheesecake is delicious served with slices of fresh, ripe mango and papaya with a little lime juice squeezed over and sprinkled with toasted coconut.
+This lovely, light cheesecake is delicious served with slices of ripe mango and papaya, lime juice and toasted coconut sprinkled on top

 - 150g (5oz) digestive biscuits, finely crushed

 - 400g cream cheese